Every Girl is Important Project

 People interested in this project have asked how they can participate and help, as well as how they can visit Kenya and meet the young girls.
 So we have set up an Every Girl is Important School Project Go Fund Me page to help build the boarding school and for the girls to achieve their dream of continuing their studies to complete high school and go on to college.
 All donations go directly toward building the school.

-Construction is estimated to begin in December 2016 and be completed by June 2017.
+Construction is estimated to begin as soon as we reach our target goal and be completed within four months.
 The architect is working pro bono to ensure that the school is finished on the estimated timeline.
 Below is the architect’s plan:

 People and Country